GCTC-NTGC/TalentCloud/README.md

 * An image from Unsplash.com (Photo by José Martín Ramírez C on Unsplash)

 ## Running the Talent Cloud server with Docker on a Windows machine:
+1. PHP 7.2 is required.
+Install PHP 7.2 on your system.

-1. Install Docker for Windows
+2. Install Docker for Windows

 A) Check your environment variables for any Docker Toolbox or previous Docker installation version remnants and clear them.

-Go to Control Panel\All Control Panel Items\System Then click Advanced system settings, In System Properties, Go to Advanced Tab and Click Environment Variables.
+Go to Control Panel -> All Control Panel Items -> System Then click Advanced system settings, In System Properties, Go to Advanced Tab and Click Environment Variables.
 Delete all DOCKER_* from System/User variables.

-Remove DOCKER_* from command prompt or PowerShell, i used PowerShell. using following steps
+Remove DOCKER_* from command prompt or PowerShell,  used PowerShell. using following steps
 ```
 [Environment]::SetEnvironmentVariable("DOCKER_CERT_PATH", $null, "User")
 [Environment]::SetEnvironmentVariable("DOCKER_HOST", $null, "User")